vectorgrp/XCPlite/README.md

 ### Suggestions for improvement

-- Transport Layer counter mutex could be avoided with different counter mode mode
+- Transport Layer counter mutex could be avoided with different counter mode
 - Indicate when polling access is not possible